Ken Barger

 UNDERSTANDING THE HUMAN EXPERIENCE

 A wedding celebration in a Zopotec village in the mountains of Oaxaca, Mexico.
-My goddaughter and her family in Mexico City went to the wedding of her distance cousin, as did other members of the extended family, including several people have migrated to the United States.
+My goddaughter and her family in Mexico City went to the wedding of her cousin, as did other members of the extended family, including several people have migrated to the United States.
 Since as a godfather I was now included in the "family", it was assumed that the wedding celebration also involved me, which both surprised and pleased me.
-European Americans have a pattern of nuclear family, and, though we may go to the wedding of a cousin with whom we are close, we are typically not close to relatives more distantly related, particularly in a mobile society.
+European Americans have a pattern of a nuclear family, and, though we may go to the wedding of a cousin with whom we are close, we are typically not close to relatives more distantly related, particularly in a mobile society.
 In better understanding the importance of the extended family in other societies, I had to ask: What are the adaptive functions of "family" in their culture, as well as the functions of the nuclear family in my own experience?

 There are several key concepts involved in Science, the Social Sciences, and Anthropology which can help us better understand the human experience, as we compare our own cultural experience with others.